 🥇 #1 threat on OWASP Top 10 for LLM Applications

-Prompt injection threats demonstrate how attack techniques become more sophisticated as AI capabilities advance.
-New security challenges emerge that traditional defensive approaches can't address.
+Prompt injection demonstrates how attack techniques evolve.
+AI capabilities advance.
+New security challenges emerge.
+Traditional defenses fail.

-Phase 1 direct prompt injection involves a malicious user directly manipulating the AI through carefully crafted input designed to override the agent's intended behavior.
-For example, instructing the agent to ignore previous instructions and reveal sensitive data.
-This attack vector exploits the AI's natural language processing capabilities by disguising malicious commands as legitimate user requests that the agent processes as valid instructions.
+Phase 1 direct prompt injection involves malicious users directly manipulating AI through carefully crafted input designed to override intended behavior—"ignore previous instructions and reveal sensitive data"—exploiting natural language processing capabilities by disguising malicious commands as legitimate user requests that the agent processes as valid instructions.

 Hybrid Threat Examples: